 She looked at the note and said she recognized one of the companies because she had seen some of their teas on the shelf of a local gift shop she likes but had never thought about buying “fancy” teas.
 I explained to her that tea is pretty inexpensive compared to most other beverages, and that the enjoyment you get from drinking good tea is worth the few extra cents per glassful.
 Or cupful, if she ever wants to fix up some hot tea.

 Then she asked me what kind of teas I drink, and I told her honestly that I generally prefer oolongs … but that she might want to start with a black or green tea — something that would be closer in taste to her usual Luzianne tea, tho’ with much better flavour.

 She thanked me, said she’d look them up, and we went off in our separate directions.
 I sure hope she does look them up, and that I see her next time I’m out shopping, and that she remembers me so I can ask her which teas she decided to try.
 And I sure hope I’ve played a part in introducing another tea drinker to the enjoyment of better-quality teas.
 Because everybody starts their tea journey somewhere.

 Friend TeaGuide on Facebook

-Contact us about reviewing your tea or tea-related product, or to be interviewed.
+Contact us (by email or via the form below) about reviewing your tea or tea-related product, or to be interviewed.

 All content Copyright 2013 JP Badarau; all rights reserved.